timescale/pgai/README.md

     \g
     ```

-    You use [bind](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-BIND) to pass the value of `OPENAI_API_KEY` as a parameterized variable.
-Now, the value
+    Use [bind](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-BIND) to pass the value of `OPENAI_API_KEY` as a parameterized variable.
-    of your API key is not visible in the query, logs, pg_stat_statements, and so on.

 The `\bind` metacommand is available in psql version 16+.

-### Securely connect to your OpenAI account programmatically using python
+### Handling API keys when using pgai from python

-To securely interact with OpenAI in a Python app, you use [dotenv](https://github.com/theskumar/python-dotenv) to load API tokens, passwords, connection
-strings, and other configuration settings from environment variables and .env files.
-You then pass your security
-information as variables when you interact with your database.

 1. In your Python environment, include the dotenv and postgres driver packages: